You can use mailbox.org with individual domains. However, there are a few points you need to keep in mind, so please read this article carefully.

 As a result, your current configuration will inherit the SPF settings of mailbox.org.
 That means the IP addresses of our outgoing mail systems (which are used for sending your mailbox.org e-mails) will be passed on automatically.
 If you use more than one server for sending e-mails, you should extend the statement above to include their IP networks as well.

 Please note that we cannot offer any further support for individual SPF setups.
-Also note that we tend to frown upon the use of “-all” in SPF records, when used for ordinary web domains. our systems are set up to interpret all occurrences of “-all” as “?all” by default, in order to maintain a reliable e-mail transmission service throughout.
+Also note that we tend to frown upon the use of “-all” in SPF records, when used for ordinary web domains.
+This is the reason, why our SPF records are set to "~all".
 For details on this particular issue, please consult this talk about SPF/DKIM by the Heinlein Support GmbH.

 Can I use DKIM?